A semigroup with linearithmic Dehn function: Semigroup with linearithmic Dehn function

 As mentioned earlier, with each transformation the head unmatches a digit, while moving to the left, and matches a digit, while moving to the right, i.e. each transformation looks like

 Consider all possible cases of transformation.

-\begin{itemize} \item A transformation with wall: $wx \ra wx'$ or $xw \ra x'w$.\\ Here the position of the head and all other symbols do not change, hence the inequalities for coverages and the structure of the coverages do not change, so, since all statements were true for $W_k$, they remain true for $W_{k+1}$. \item Movement of the head to the left: $\ol{d} x_i \ra x_i' d$.\\ Let $cov_i(k)=[a,b]$.
-Consider different cases of location of the head inside its coverage. \begin{enumerate} \item $a < p_i(k) \leq b$.
-Then, according to the induction assumption,
+\textbf{Case 1.} A transformation with wall: $wx \ra wx'$ or $xw \ra x'w$.\\ Here the position of the head and all other symbols do not change, hence the inequalities for coverages and the structure of the coverages do not change, so, since all statements were true for $W_k$, they remain true for $W_{k+1}$.